VivGeo/Reddit-Sentiment-Analysis/README.md

 # Reddit-Sentiment-Analysis
-Using praw and nltk, judges the 'positivity' of topics
+Using praw and nltk, judges the sentiment of topics